Luizmontagner/Atlas-Gym/README.md

 * **Plan**

-I want a navigation bar which will have only the logo and three menus to make it clear and easy to the user.
+    I want a navigation bar which will have only the logo and five menus to make it clear and easy to the user.
 Whenever clicked on one of the navigation links, it should take you where you want to go.

 * **Implementation**
-I implemented the navigation bar using ....
+I implemented the navigation bar using Bootstrap.
+This helps to give an overall structure and lay out to the navbar.
+I have used CSS to overwrite the default settings and making the navbar in line with the overall webite.
+I have also used Bootstrap to implement the hamburger sign for mobile devices.

 * **Test**
 To test the navigation bar, I have click all the links to make sure it works properly.